Rhettkd/Password-Manager/README.md

 ## Overview
 Rhett's Password Manager is a Python-based application with a user-friendly graphical interface for managing passwords securely and efficiently.
-Initially designed with tkinter, the GUI will be upgraded to Kivy for enhanced performance and aesthetics on 1/9/24.
+Initially designed with tkinter, the GUI will be upgraded to Kivy for enhanced performance and aesthetics.

 ## Features
 - **Password Generation**: Generate strong, random passwords with ease.